Q: Which programmes are available in 2019/20?

 Q: Is there an open day for my chosen programme?

 A: Open events for Taught Postgraduate programmes within the School of Languages, Cultures and Societies normally take place in late November or early February.
 We also hold online sessions for translation and interpreting students between May-August.
 Please see our website for details.
 We will post details of these on our website near the time.
 If you would like to visit the School and meet with a member of academic staff or an admissions officer at any other time of year, please contact us to arrange an appointment, giving details of the reason for your visit.

 A: Several of our programmes are offered on a part-time basis, but for subjects such as interpreting the nature of the training we provide is not suited to part-time study.
 Please check the Courses Available to see whether there is a part-time version of your programme.
 Part-time programmes are spread over two academic years instead of one.

 Q: Do you have Distance Learning/Online courses?

 A: Generally, our programmes are not suited to distance or online study as they require use of dedicated resources on campus and regular contact with staff.
-However, we will be considering more flexible forms of online provision in future.

 Q: When does the course start and finish?
 Can I choose a different start date?

-A: All Taught Postgraduate courses begin in mid-September, at the start of the UK academic year.
+A: All Taught Postgraduate courses begin in late-September, at the start of the UK academic year.
 It is not possible to begin a taught course at any other point in the year.
 MA programmes last for 12 months (including 3 months of independent study over the summer) and PG Diplomas last for 9 months.

 Q: Where can I find out about accommodation in Leeds?